 On-demand services and other internet regulation

 Programme standards.
-On-demand programme services must comply with standards set out in section 368E of the Communications Act as amended by the 2009 Regulations.
+On-demand programme services must comply with standards set out in section 368E ( www.practicallaw.com/0-509-1170) of the Communications Act as amended by the 2009 Regulations.
 In particular, they must not contain material likely to incite hatred based on race, sex, religion or nationality.
 If an ODPS contains material which might seriously impair the physical, mental or moral development of persons under the age of 18, the material must be made available in a manner which secures that such persons will not normally see or hear it.
-ATVOD has issued guidance on what it thinks this means, and Ofcom has recommended legislating to assist interpretation of this provision.
-For more details, see Legal update, Tighter rules likely for adult material on VOD (www.practicallaw.com/2-507-1901).
+On 1 December 2014, new sub-sections 368E(2)-(7) came into force to add detail on what is restricted by section 368E and explicitly prohibiting on-demand programmes services (ODPS) from showing material that the British Board of Film Classification (BBFC) has refused to classify, and restricting ODPS from showing material with an R18 classification certificate unless the material is made available in a way that secures that under 18s will not normally see or hear it.
+For more information, see Legal update, Government tightens rules on adult material on VOD ( www.practicallaw.com/2-587-6607) .

 Notify their subscribers if their internet protocol (IP) addresses are reported (in a copyright infringement report (CIR) in a prescribed form) by copyright owners as being used to infringe copyright.

 Provide, on an anonymous basis, copyright infringement lists to copyright owners in relation to subscribers about whom the number of CIRs has exceeded a threshold.